tmedina5130/thermistorSensor/README.md

 # thermistorSensor
-Read analog inputs from thermistor sensors and output digital signal to LEDs
+Read analog inputs from 5 thermistor sensors and output digital signal to 5 RGB LEDS.